learnk8s/knote-js/01_writing_a_note_taking_app.md

 The above Dockerfile includes the following commands:

-- [`FROM`](https://docs.docker.com/engine/reference/builder/#from) defines the base layer for the container, in this case, a version of Ubuntu with Node.js installed
+- [`FROM`](https://docs.docker.com/engine/reference/builder/#from) defines the base layer for the container, in this case, a version of Ubuntu with Node.js installed.
-- [`COPY`](https://docs.docker.com/engine/reference/builder/#copy) copies the files of your app into the container
+- [`COPY`](https://docs.docker.com/engine/reference/builder/#copy) copies your app files into the container.
-- [`RUN`](https://docs.docker.com/engine/reference/builder/#run) executes `npm install` inside the container
+- [`RUN`](https://docs.docker.com/engine/reference/builder/#run) executes `npm install` inside the container.
-- [`CMD`](https://docs.docker.com/engine/reference/builder/#cmd) defines the command that should be executed when the container starts
+- [`CMD`](https://docs.docker.com/engine/reference/builder/#cmd) defines the command that should be executed when the container starts.

 You can now build a container image from your app with the following command: